AMERICA'S FAITH FRONTIER

 THE TRUTH WILL SET YOU FREE

-Nothing can stop God’s truth from setting us free.
-The only thing that can stop His truth from shining through is a closed heart, wherein the soul, imprisoned by walls of bitterness, pride, or any sin painted over with self-deceit, believes it has it right when in truth it has it wrong - and in its blindness, it wastes away in a dark dungeon, never to know what freedom looks like because it never allows it to shine in.
+The good news is, nothing can stop God’s truth from setting us free.
+The only thing that can stop His truth from breaking our chains is a closed heart, wherein the soul, imprisoned by walls of bitterness, pride, or any sin painted over with self-deceit, believes it has it right when in truth it has it wrong—and in its blindness, it wastes away in a dark dungeon, never to know what true freedom looks like because it never allows it to shine in.
 But when we open our hearts and let God’s light shine in, there will be, in a very real manner of speaking, dawn in God's everlasting masterpiece, a new life in a new realm with virgin mountains, plains, and rivers.
 But it is like a jigsaw puzzle, and only God knows where the pieces go.
-And as God would have it, it is our steps, taken in faith, on the narrow path, that make the pieces fall into place, and the picture that comes together in our soul is a gift larger than this world has space to hold.
+And as God would have it, it is our steps, taken in faith, on the narrow path, that make the pieces fall into place, and the picture that comes together in our soul is a gift larger than this world has space to hold!

-How many people thought Columbus crazy for setting off into the unknown?
-How many people thought the Pilgrims crazy for the same reason?
+How many people thought Columbus was crazy for setting off into the unknown?
+How many people thought the Pilgrims were crazy for the same reason?
 And after the unknown had been opened so that it could be entered with a degree of safety, how many hopeful hearts flooded into the New World!

-AND STAND TOGETHER AS
+COME TOGETHER AS

-CHILDREN OF GOD
+A PEOPLE OF GOD

 There is nothing racist about a white man who, having witnessed from boyhood the decline of little farms and towns across America, makes a sincere and concerted effort to help his people.